olincollege/Softdew-Valley/README.md

 inventory, and once the user has an item selected (hoe, watering can, seed), the space bar can be used to use the item.
 Inventory slots can also be selected by clicking on the desired item.
 Different plants have different numbers of days they take to grow and must be watered every day to grow.
-The user can sleep by entering the house and walking to the bed and can harvest plants by pressing H.
+A plant will not grow if it is not watered.
+The user can sleep by entering the house and walking to the bed and can harvest plants by pressing the H key once that plant is fully grown.

 ## Credits
 The people that worked on this project were Alex George, Amanda Chang, and